-Of course, if you do not want your Singapore Citizenship Application to get rejected.
+Of course, if you do not want your permanent resident application to receive a rejection.
 So, make sure to submit everything within seven days.

 Once the ICA notices your family registry, they will understand your willingness to why you want to stay and live here for good.
 So, keep things clear and clarify your ties with others.